Bell UH-1Y Venom: Design

-The UH-1Y can also be fitted with the AN/ALQ-231(V)3 Intrepid Tiger II (IT II), an advanced electronic warfare pod designed to provide precise, on-demand electronic attack and support capabilities.
+The UH-1Y can be fitted with the AN/ALQ-231(V)3 Intrepid Tiger II (IT II), an advanced electronic warfare pod designed to provide precise, on-demand electronic attack and support capabilities.
 It features an open architecture and rapid reprogrammability, allowing it to adapt to evolving threats.
 The IT II can be controlled from the cockpit or by a ground operator, enabling flexible deployment in various combat scenarios.
 It gives the UH-1Y the ability to jam enemy communications, gather signals intelligence, and disrupt adversary networks, making it a crucial asset for electronic warfare operations.